Use Google sentiment analysis on Typeform submissions to automatically categorize feedback and prioritize reaching out to those who need it most.

 It can be difficult to gain meaningful insights from large amounts of free-form user entered data.
 Forms that collect user feedback must be read individually and categorized by hand before any sort of aggregation or analytical work can be done.
 This has driven companies like Google to create Natural Language Processing tools that can do that sort of categorization automatically.

-With the Sentiment Analysis transform, Parabola users the power of Google's NLP tools to create a sentiment and confidence score.
+With the Insert sentiment analysis column step, Parabola users the power of Google's NLP tools to create a sentiment and confidence score.
 Read about Google Sentiment Analysis here.

 In this flow, we are using Typeform entries.
 Typeform is a tool for making interactive and useful forms.
 Check them out here.